Mick Mackey: Recognition

-As the first superstar of hurling, Mackey came to be regarded as one of the greatest players of all-time even during his playing days.
+As the first superstar of hurling, Mackey came to be regarded as one of the greatest players of all time even during his playing days.

 P.D.
 Mehigan, a contemporary Gaelic games journalist and historian, said of him: "...most elusive forward, and greatest playboy that ever handled ash, son of the great Tyler, schoolboys love him, hurling fans admire him; opposing backs fear him.
 A loveable man, full of the joy of life, still hurling well."

 Ned Maher, the former Tipperary goalkeeper of the 1890s said: "Mick Mackey was the greatest hurler ever and I saw them all."

-The arrival of Christy Ring as a hurling force brought a new challenger for pole position in the pantheon of hurling greats.
+The arrival of Christy Ring as a hurling force brought a new challenger for the pole position in the pantheon of hurling greats.
 Clare hurling legend Jimmy Smyth offered his view on the rivalry between Ring and Mackey:"With Mick Mackey, I saw him playing, but not at his best.
 A lot of people I met back in Clare always reckoned that Mackey was the best.
 But, you can’t decide.
 They were totally different people, personality-wise and hurling-wise."

 Former Wexford All-Ireland winner Billy Rackard wrote: "When it comes to selecting the greatest exponent the game has ever seen, measured opinion sees one name out of reach – above all others.
 That name is Christy Ring of Cork.
 The nearest challenger is seen to be Mick Mackey of Limerick."

 In 1961 Mackey was presented with the Caltex Hall of Fame award for being the outstanding personality in hurling of all-time.
 That same year he was chosen in the half-forward line when journalist P.D.
 Mehigan picked "the best men of my time".

 Two years after his death, Mackey received the ultimate honour during the GAA's centenary year in 1984 when he was chosen at centre-forward on the Hurling Team of the Century.
 He retained that position on the Hurling Team of the Millennium in 2000.

 In 1988 the main covered stand in the Gaelic Grounds in Limerick was named the Mackey Stand in his honour, while the main playing field of the Ahane club is named Mackey Park.
 This is a tribute to the entire Mackey family for their contribution to the game.

 In 2013 a bronze statue in memory of Mackey was unveiled in his native Castleconnell.
 Around the same time the Munster Council turned down a Limerick motion to name the province's senior hurling trophy in honour of Mackey.
 In 2021, a proposal from the Limerick County Board to have the Munster Cup named in honour of Mackey was approved by the Munster Council.